nanotechz9l/stockSight/README.md

 ## Pre Reqs

-You *MUST install the rainbow gem for the pretty colorized output seen above:
+You *MUST install the rainbow gem for pretty colorized output.
+Rainbow gem functionality has not been implemented in v 0.0.1 yet, so dont worry about it.
+Look for it in v 0.0.2.

 	gem install rainbow